CWD Transmission to People

-There have been no reported cases of CWD infection in people.
-Animal studies suggest CWD poses a risk to some types of non-human primates, such as monkeys.
-These recent studies raise concerns that there may also be a risk to people and suggest it is important to prevent human exposure to CWD.
+There have been no known cases of CWD infecting people.
 Hunters and others should take precautions when processing any game to help prevent the transmission of any potential disease.

 The Centers for Disease Control and Prevention recommends not consuming an animal that tests positive for the disease.
 Do not eat meat from deer that look sick or are found dead.
 If a hunter chooses to dispose of the processed meat, do so properly through a trash service to a properly permitted landfill to prevent the spread of the disease.

 See our related "Voluntary CWD Sampling All Season" page for more information on statewide voluntary CWD sampling and testing during the entire deer-hunting season.

 - Do not handle or consume any deer that is acting abnormally or appears to be sick.

 - Contact the Missouri Department of Conservation if you see or harvest a deer that appears sick.

 - Wear latex or rubber gloves when field dressing deer.